Phase-space perturbation theory for cosmic large-scale structure: Perturbation theory of the Vlasov equation

+In practice, the self-consistency equation for $\vec{l}=0$ is solved as a first step and the general solution is obtained by an additional iteration of~\eqref{eq:volterra}.
 If $\tilde{\Omega}$ only depends on the time difference, the Volterra equation can be solved analytically using a Laplace transform.
 In general, however, the solution has to be computed numerically by discretising the time integral and solving the resulting matrix equation.
 This Volterra equation has previously been derived in the context of (resummed) kinetic field theory~\cite{Lilow2019}.
 From the linear propagator, we obtain the first-order solution

 Given that the initial fluctuations of the phase-space density were assumed to be small, linear theory motivates\footnote{We assume that momentum moments of $\delta f^\ini$ are scalars under spatial rotations and neglect vector and tensor modes.
 The proportionality then follows from the linearised cumulant hierarchy.} that~$\delta f^\ini \propto \delta^\ini$.
 The background split~\eqref{eq:free_background} then allows for a straightforward recursive calculation of higher-order corrections to the phase-space density, as we present in the following.